DA’s Office: Driver who fatally hit 2-year-old boy in Scranton identified as his father - NewsBreak

 DA’s Office: Driver who fatally hit 2-year-old boy in Scranton identified as his father

-S CRANTON, LACKAWANNA COUNTY (WBRE/WYOU) — The father of a 2-year-old boy hit by a car in a Scranton neighborhood last Thursday , has been revealed as the person who struck him.
+S CRANTON, LACKAWANNA COUNTY (WBRE/WYOU) — Father of a 2-year-old boy hit by a car in a Scranton neighborhood last Thursday , has been revealed as the person who struck him.

 According to the court documents, Mark Zvolensky was backing out of his driveway on Dorothy Street when he struck his 2-year-old son Kayden, who was later pronounced dead one week ago.